Hxrv3y/FiveM-Addon-Weapon-Tool-Kit/README.md

 ## Planned #TODO
 - More Templates Join My Discord To Suggest https://discord.gg/rfxUVwa8AF

 - Add your own custom audio sound to the weapon

+- Fix MK2 Weapons and Components

 - New Templates: